The Truth about Tattoos

 Types: Cosmetic Tattoos

-Tattoos aren't always designs or messages.
-Sometimes they're used as "permanent" make-up.
-People have tattooed eye and lip liner, lipstick, blush, eyebrows, or even fake hair.
+As well as lipstick and lip liner, tattoos can serve as "permanent" eyeliner, blush, eyebrow makeup, or even fake hair.
 Because tattoos fade over time, the inking has to be repeated to keep colors fresh.

 Types: Medical Tattoos